h2oai/sparkling-water/doc/src/site/sphinx/deployment/pysparkling_pipeline.rst

-Once we have exported the model, let's start a new ``./pysparkling`` shell as we want to demonstrate that for scoring, H2OContext does not need to be created as the ``H2OGBM`` step is internally using MOJO which does not require runtime of H2O.
+Once we have exported the model, let's start a new ``./pysparkling`` shell as we want to demonstrate that for scoring, H2OContext does not need to be created as the ``H2OGBM`` step is internally using MOJO which does not require run-time of H2O.

 First, we need to ensure that all Java classes internally stored in the PySparkling distribution are distributed in the Spark